Heidge/Heidge/README.md

 </h1>

 ### :man_technologist: About Me :
-My name is Axel and i'm a student at Holberton School Laval.
+My name is Axel and i'm SWE at Holberton School.

-- :closed_book: I successfully completed my first year by developing my first portfolio project, which you can see <a href="https://github.com/Heidge/ASGT">here</a>.
+- :closed_book: I successfully completed my two years by developing my first portfolio project, which you can see <a href="https://github.com/Heidge/ASGT">here</a>.

-- :dart: I would like to specialize in game / AR / VR programmer for my second year.

-- :joystick: In my free time, i enjoy learning more programming languages, playing video games, watching animes and discovering content about Japan on youtube.
+- :joystick: In my free time, i enjoy learning more programming languages, playing World of Warcraft, watching animes and discovering content about Japan on youtube.

 - :mailbox: You can reach me here : [![Linkedin Badge](https://img.shields.io/badge/-Axel-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/axel-gor%C3%A9-a76661119/)